Otmak/Seattle-Collision-Data-ELT/README.md

 Here's the deal.
 I love motorcycles, I want to buy a motorcycle, maybe a few.
 But everyone tells me they are dangerous and they have more accidents than regular vehicles.

 Since I want one, I will get to the bottom of this.
-I can't think of a better way to find out the truth than to analyse the collision data provided by the Seattle Department Of Transportation (SDOT).
+I can't think of a better way to find out the truth than to analyze the collision data provided by the Seattle Department Of Transportation (SDOT).

 You can read more about the two files I'll be working in links below :
 1. [Collisions Vehicles](https://data-seattlecitygis.opendata.arcgis.com/datasets/SeattleCityGIS::sdot-collisions-vehicles/about)